 How do we organise our curriculum?

 We intend to make learning irresistible to our children through a series of exciting topics based on challenge and discovery.
-Within these topics, our curriculum provides all children with the opportunity to develop and retain knowledge across a wide range of subjects.
+Within these topics, our curriculum provides all of our children with the opportunity to develop and retain knowledge across a wide range of subjects.
 We value the importance of every subject we teach and build on key concepts, year by year.
 Within our topic approach, links are made between subjects in order to promote effective cross curricular work and transference of skills and knowledge.
 We plan subjects using the objectives from the National Curriculum.

 How do we plan for progress in our curriculum?